-To analyze the patient’s performance, statistically compare the data from the left and right visual half-field with each other.
+To analyze the patient’s performance, compare the data from the left and right visual half-field with each other.
+To do this, tabulate the number of correct and incorrect responses in each visual field, and test the likelihood of obtaining a difference as large as the one observed using a chi-square test of independence.

 Compare the data from the patient with the data from the age, gender, and intelligence-matched control population to determine deficits in patient behavior.
+To do this, compile the average score for each person’s left visual field and right visual field separately, and compare the distributions using a repeated-measures analysis of variance test (ANOVA).

 Representative Results